-Some converted men from Cyprus and Cyrene travel to Antioch in Syria and begin to speak to Grecians (non-Jews) concerning Jesus.
-God blesses their efforts and a great number of people become converted.
-(Acts 11:20-21).
+Some believers from Cyrene and Cyprus go to Syrian Antioch and begin talking to Grecians (non-Jews) about Jesus Christ.
+Their efforts are blessed and many become converted (Acts 11:20-21).
 Word of the gospel's success reaches Jerusalem.
 The church sends Barnabas to aid in ministering to the new converts.
 When he arrives in Antioch he encourages the brethren to continue to grow as believers (Acts 11:22-24).

-Because of the continued growth of the Antioch church Barnabas travels to Tarsus to seek Paul's help with teaching the newly converted Gentiles.
-They journey from Tarsus back to Antioch and stay in the city for an entire year (Acts 11:25-26).
-It is in Antioch that believers in Jesus as the Messiah are called Christians (Acts 11:26).
+Barnabas goes to Tarsus to get Paul's help with the new Antioch believers.
+They ultimately stay in the city for a year.
+It is in Antioch that believers in Jesus as the Messiah are called Christians (Acts 11:25-26).

-The prophet Agabus travels from Jerusalem to Antioch.
-In Antioch he prophesies that a three-year famine will soon occur (Acts 11:27-28).
+The prophet Agabus travels from Jerusalem to Antioch, where he predicts a famine will soon occur that will last 3 years (Acts 11:27-28).
 In response to the prophecy the disciples plant and prepare food and relief to send to the believers in Jerusalem (Acts 11:29).